Gruszczynskik96/Funds-Transfer/README.md

 Funds Transfer based on Spring Boot with currency exchange.

 # Spring Boot Project
-This project is using the Spring Boot as a Framework.
+This project is using the Spring Boot as a Framework, and using maven as build automation tool.
 By default, it is running with Tomcat (the usual way).
 Make sure to import all Maven dependencies.
+Using Maven, run command `mvn clean package` to build project.
+Once all tests are done and `package` complete, you can run created JAR file from `target` folder, using command line:
+`java -jar target/Transfer-0.0.1-SNAPSHOT.jar com.transfer.transfer.TransferApplication`

 # H2 Database
 Project is using H2 Database in order to store necessary values.